dddiaz/dddiaz.com/content/post/hla/index.md

 I had found a paper describing some simple SNVs or single letter variants in the genome (an A instead of a G in a certain position for example).

 To take a step back, remember that you can think of your genome as a recipe book for what makes you, you.
 Inside each of your cels your dna has the instructions to make everything from your big toe to your wavy hair.
-Figuring what this recipe book actually says requires the help of some really technology called genome sequencers.
+Figuring what this recipe book actually says requires the help of some really cool technology called a genome sequencer.
 After we do that sequencing we get a gigantic file of As Gs Ts and Cs which represent the 4 letters that compose everyone's DNA.
 Your specific combination of As Gs Ts and Cs is what makes you unique.